nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

-For example, to make nghttpx listen to encrypted HTTP/2 requests at port 8443, and a backend HTTP/1 proxy server is configured to listen to HTTP/1 request at port 3128 in the same host, run nghttpx command-line like this::
+For example, to make nghttpx listen to encrypted HTTP/2 requests at port 8443, and a backend HTTP/1 proxy server is configured to listen to HTTP/1 request at port 8080 in the same host, run nghttpx command-line like this::

-    $ nghttpx -s -f0.0.0.0,8443 -b127.0.0.1,3128 /path/to/server.key /path/to/server.crt
+    $ nghttpx -s -f'*,8443' -b127.0.0.1,8080 /path/to/server.key /path/to/server.crt

-At the time of this writing, there is no known HTTP/2 client which supports HTTP/2 proxy in this fashion.
-You can use Google Chrome to use this as secure (SPDY) proxy to test it out, though it does not use HTTP/2 at all.
+At the time of this writing, Firefox nightly supports HTTP/2 proxy.
+Chromium can use nghttpx as secure (SPDY) proxy and will support HTTP/2 proxy in the near future.

-The one way to configure Google Chrome to use secure proxy is create proxy.pac script like this:
+To make Firefox nightly or Chromium use nghttpx as HTTP/2 or SPDY proxy, user has to create proxy.pac script file like this:

 .. code-block:: javascript